What Is Short-Term Rehab?

 Inpatient rehab can span anywhere from 30 days, to 60 days, to 90 days and longer.
-Such factors of time will depend on the individual’s recovery needs, finances, or the level of care they have received previously.
-A short term rehab stay spans 28 to 30 days and provides hands-on treatment and monitoring.
-Individuals are able to receive levels of short term inpatient residential treatment, outpatient treatment, or inpatient hospital treatment (or partial hospitalization treatment).
-Outpatient treatment allows those needing rehab to be fully engaged and immersed in the recovery process, but is best for those with milder addictions.
+Such factors of time will depend on the individual seeking treatment, finances, or the level of care they have received previously.
+A short-term rehab stay spans 28 to 30 days and provides hands-on treatment and monitoring.
+Individuals are able to receive levels of short-term inpatient residential treatment, outpatient treatment, or inpatient hospital treatment (or partial hospitalization treatment).
+Outpatient treatment allows those needing rehab to be fully engaged and immersed in the recovery process but is best for those with milder addictions.

 Looking for a place to start?

-Those in short term rehab go through the detox process which varies in length depending on the individual and their level of dependency as well as the specific substance.
-Additionally, he or she has access to types of treatments which will vary on the treatment facility.
+Those in short-term rehab go through the detox process, which varies in length depending on the individual and their level of dependency as well as the specific substance.
+Additionally, individuals have access to types of treatments which will vary on the treatment facility.
 Some of these include:

 12-Step group meetings